-Leland Rayner has a Bachelor of Arts in Jazz Studies from the University of South Carolina and a certification in Waldorf Education from Antioch University.
+Leland Rayner has a Bachelor of Arts in Jazz Studies from the University of South Carolina and a Certificate in Waldorf Education from Antioch New England University.
 His interests in music began at a young age, learning first the viola, followed by the guitar and piano.
 His love of music ultimately brought him to the double bass and jazz improvisation He spent several years as a professional freelance musician in Charleston, South Carolina.

-While teaching music lessons under the same roof as a newly founded Waldorf initiative in Charleston, Leland struck up a friendship with the school's founder.
+While teaching music lessons under the same roof as a newly founded Waldorf-inspired initiative in Charleston, Leland struck up a friendship with the school's founder.
 He quickly realized that Waldorf Education spoke deeply to his own instincts as an educator.
 It was at this time that he committed not only to a path of serving children, but also to one of spiritual development.
 In 2018 he moved north to pursue his Waldorf teacher training, and Masters of Education at Antioch University in Keene, New Hampshire.

 Jamie is a passionate, dedicated teacher who brings joy to her class children, works collaboratively with their families, and altogether embodies the spirit of Waldorf principles.
 Jamie plans to continue her studies working towards a certification in Waldorf Education over the next several years.

-Specific volunteer opportunities will include:
+Specific volunteer opportunities include:

 Regular parent volunteers interested in assisting the class teachers as needed, chaperones/ transportation for field trips and outings, and as needed, assistants for recess times and certain activities such as gardening.

 Let us know if you are interested in being a volunteer!